dinoboards/yellow-msx-series-for-rc2014/backplane/readme.md

 * Reset tactile switch
 * 4 way power terminal block for easy extension or alternative powering
 * Optional direct 5V in via DC barrel connector
 * 12 5V LEDs between each slot
 * 8 3.4mm Mounting holes for M3 fitting

 Please note that mounting stand-offs are not supplied.

 ### What is the 'Yellow MSX Series of Boards'?

-These are a series of boards developed to achieve MSX compatibility for [RC2014](https://rc2014.co.uk/) systems.
+These are a series of boards developed to achieve MSX+ compatibility.

 The idea is that you can build each board one at a time, test it and play with it under RomWBW - and then once you have the set - load up some MSX games!

 This backplane kit will give you the perfect foundation for the RC2014 system.

 More details of the development of the Yellow MSX series of modules can be found on my [hackaday project](https://hackaday.io/project/175574-msx-compatible-boards-for-rc2014)